rexrainbow/phaser3-rex-notes/docs/docs/ui-gridsizer.md

 - `columnProportions`, `rowProportions` : Proportion of each column/row.
     - Number : Apply this number proportion to each column/row
     - Number array : Apply proportion of column/row through elements of this number array.
+- `childKey` : Add this child into childMap, which could be read back by `sizer.getElement(key)`.
+    - `undefined` : Don't add this child.
+Default value.

 ### Custom class